HyperAgents/hmas/CONTRIBUTING.md

 ## I - Objectives
 This document provides guidelines to contribute to an ontology via GIT.
+We adapted the [SAMOD](https://essepuntato.it/samod/) to the GIT usage.

-In particular we explain the how to:
+We explain here the how to:
+   * contribute to the ontology design ;
-   1) create good issues or pull requests during the ontology design;
+   * create good issues or good pull requests ;
+   * create and link a new motivating scenario ;
-   3) link to external documentation, mailing lists, or a code of conduct ;
+   * link to external documentation, mailing lists  ;
-   4) act with the community and behavioral expectations ;
+   * act with the community and behavioral expectations .
-   5) how to create and link a new story.

 ## II - General rules for contributing

 Be explicit and synthetic about the contribution you want to make to the project.
 When contributing to this repository, please first discuss the change you wish to make :
-1. by opening an issue before and by following the rules on how to open an issue (cf. Section~III);
+1. by opening an issue before and by following the rules on how to open an issue (cf. Section~II.1);
-2. discuss the problem with the different contributors by following the code of conduct (cf. Section~IV);
+2. discuss the problem with the different contributors by following the code of conduct (cf. Section~II.2);
-3. if a new feature is to be created as a result, then make sure there is a story/scenario for that and follow the methodology  (cf. Section~V);
+3. if a new feature is to be created as a result, then make sure there is a story/scenario for that and follow the methodology  (cf. Section~II.3);
-4. do a pull request and wait for approval by following the pull request process (cf. Section~VI).
+4. do a pull request and wait for approval by following the pull request process (cf. Section~II.4).

-## III - Open an issue
+### II.1) Open an issue

 Rules to open an issue :
    * be sure that the issue has not been opened/closed before;